 Students are taught Food in Key Stage 3 and as an option at Key stage 4.
-They have the chance to achieve internal Active Kids awards in Key Stage 3, and Entry Level and GCSE Food Technology at Key Stage 4.
+They have the chance to achieve Star Baker awards in Key Stage 3, and Entry Level and GCSE Food Preparation and Nutrition at Key Stage 4.
 Students in post 16 also have life skills lessons weekly.

 Food contributes to pupils’ enjoyment through the opportunities it gives them to actively develop their food preparation skills and confidence in the kitchen.